emmaknaub/CS1632_Fall2021/study_guides/midterm_1_study_guide.md

 * Be able to explain what problems in a test case may cause it to become not reproducible.
 * Be able to explain what problems in a test case cause it to not be independent.
 * Be able to explain the hierarchy of test cases, test plans, test suites.
-* Be able to write a traceability matrix given requirements and test cases
-  * Be able to tell problems with a test plan based on the traceability matrix
+* Be able to define all terminology introduced or fill in the blank.
-* Be able to critique an example test case on what problems it may have.
+* **Be able to critique an example test case on what problems it has.**
   * Problems with preciseness, reproducibility, independence.
-* Be able to define all terminology introduced or fill in the blank.
+* **Be able to tell problems with a test plan based on the traceability matrix.**
+* **Be able to write a traceability matrix given requirements and test cases.**

 ## DEFECT REPORTING
 * Be able to explain the difference between a defect and a candidate for enhancement.